 nano -w /etc/apf/conf.apf

-Searach for ‘DEVEL_MODE’ variable and make sure its set to 1 until you are satisfied with your firewall configuration.
+Searach for ‘DEVEL_MODE’ variable and make sure its set to 1 until you are satisfied with your firewall settings.

 # !!!
 Do not leave set to (1) !!! # When set to enabled; 5 minute cronjob is set to stop the firewall.
 Set # this off (0) when firewall is determined to be operating as desired.
 DEVEL_MODE="1"

-Now let’s configure the cPanel ports needed on TCP and UDP variables:
+Now let’s configure the ports needed on TCP and UDP variables:

 # Configure inbound (ingress) accepted services.
 This is an optional # feature; services and customized entries may be made directly to an ip's # virtual net file located in the vnet/ directory.
 Format is comma separated # and underscore separator for ranges. # # Common inbound (ingress) TCP ports IG_TCP_CPORTS="22,25,26,53,80,110,143,443,465,587,993,995,2077,2078" # Common inbound (ingress) UDP ports IG_UDP_CPORTS="53" # Outbound (egress) filtering EGF="1" # Common outbound (egress) TCP ports EG_TCP_CPORTS="20,21,22,25,26,37,43,53,80,110,113,443,587,873,993,995,2086,2087,2089,2703" # Common outbound (egress) UDP ports EG_UDP_CPORTS="20,21,53,113,873,6277"